Recap: Batman The Animated Series POV

 - Internal Affairs: The episode revolves around an Internal Affairs investigation into a failed sting where the intended target, a Gotham drug lord, escaped and took the 2 million dollars in seed money that the police had laid in as bait.

 - Jerkass: Hackle, the Internal Affairs guy.

 - Mythology Gag: The crooks drilling a safe is similar to the scene with Jack Napier and his gang in Batman.

 - Never My Fault: Harvey Bullock blames Batman for ruining the whole operation, and accuses Montoya and Wilkes of being late.

 - No Name Given: We never learned the gang leader's name.

-- Rashomon-Style: Bullock, Wilkes, and Montoya tell three different stories.
+- Rashomon Style: Bullock, Wilkes, and Montoya tell three different stories.
 Bullock made himself like a hero with Batman being the bungler, contrasts with what we're actually shown.
-Wilkes picture Batman as some kind of metahuman with magical abilities, when we're really seeing Batman used his tools and weapons.
-Montoya tells what really happen, and we see how it goes as well, and she believed Batman was killed in the fire.
+Wilkes pictured Batman as some kind of metahuman with magical abilities, when we're really seeing Batman used his tools and weapons.
+Montoya tells us what really happened, and we see how it goes as well, and she believed Batman was killed.

 - Unreliable Voiceover: There are three separate flashbacks, each narrated by a member of a sting operation that had gone wrong and each telling their experiences in the lead-up and aftermath of the sting.
 Officer Wilkes is honest in his story, but misunderstood much of what he saw, so his description of Batman resembles a magical creature instead of a costumed crimefighter.
 Detective Harvey Bullock knows what happened, but is deliberately falsifying his statement to cover his own mistakes and blames it on Batman.
 Of the three, only Officer Renee Montoya tells an accurate story.